edkolev/poor-mans-plugin-downloader.vim/README.md

 ## What is this?

-It's a piece of vimscript code which:
+It's a piece of vimscript which:
 - allows you to keep your list of plugins in vimrc

-- on vim startup, downloads any new plugins and activates them with pathogen (aka "Poor man's package manager")
+- on vim startup, downloads any new plugins and activates them with [pathogen][1] (aka "Poor man's package manager")

 - provides a `:UpdatePlugins` command